Vatican says Pope Francis is critical but stable with no new respiratory crises

-ROME — Pope Francis was in critical but stable condition Tuesday, with his blood parameters remaining stable and no new respiratory crises, as he worked from the hospital while battling double pneumonia, the Vatican said.
+ROME (AP) — Pope Francis was in critical but stable condition Tuesday as he worked from the hospital while battling double pneumonia, and the Vatican announced some major governing decisions that suggest he is getting essential work done and looking ahead.

-The Vatican’s evening update said the 88-year-old pope underwent a follow-up CAT scan in Tuesday evening to check the lung infection.
-But it provided no details of what the scan showed, suggesting the results weren’t back yet.
-Doctors said regardless he hadn’t had any further respiratory crises, and that his prognosis remained guarded.

 “In the morning, after receiving the Eucharist, he resumed work activities,” the Vatican statement said.

+It was the first known time the pope had met with Parolin, who is essentially the Vatican prime minister, since his Feb.
+14 hospitalization and the first outsider known to have called on Francis since Italian Premier Giorgia Meloni visited Feb.
+19.

 During the audience, Francis approved decrees for two new saints and five people for beatification — the first step toward possible sainthood.
-Francis also decided to convene a consistory, or a formal meeting of cardinals, to set the dates for the future canonizations.
+Francis also convened a consistory, or a formal meeting of cardinals, to set the dates for the future canonizations.

 Francis regularly approves decrees from the Vatican's saint-making office when he is at the Vatican, albeit during audiences with the head of the office, not Parolin.
-A consistory is a necessary ceremonial step in that saint-making process.
-It wasn't clear why there was such urgency to approve the decrees, when some of the new proposed saints have been waiting years if not decades for their causes to advance, though the signing showed the pope fully in charge.
+A consistory is a necessary ceremonial step in that saint-making process, and it is normal that no date is given at first.

+It wasn't clear, though, why there was such urgency to approve the decrees while the pope was in critical condition, when some of the new proposed saints have been waiting years if not decades for their causes to advance.

+The signing of the decrees did serve to show the pope fully in charge and provided a public way to announce Parolin's audience.
+But it also raised some questions.

 Giovanna Chirri, the reporter for the Italian news agency ANSA who was covering the consistory that day and broke the story because she understood Latin, said that she didn't think Francis would follow in Benedict's footsteps, “even if some would want it.”